HumanSignal/label-studio/docs/source/templates/generative-chatbot-assessment.md

 - personal and sensitive information disclosure
 - etc.

-The template is based on the original paper [Training language models to follow instructions with human feedback](https://arxiv.org/pdf/2203.02155.pdf), which proposes a set of human evaluation metrics for the LLMs responses.
+The template is based on the paper [Training language models to follow instructions with human feedback](https://arxiv.org/pdf/2203.02155.pdf), which proposes a set of human evaluation metrics for the LLMs responses.

-## How to collect the dataset
+## How to Collect the Dataset

-The input for this template is list of dialogues between `"user"` and `"assistant"`, packed in `"messages"` For example:
+The input for this template is a list of dialogues between `"user"` and `"assistant"`, packed in `"messages"`

+For example:

 ```json
 [{
   "messages": [